Alanjul/449-Introduction-To-SoftwareEngineering-SOS-Game-Project/README.md

      | - view/ -> Contains UI component and the main
      INSTRUCTIONS
     Create the database
     Import the dumb  located in the repository
-    Import the project if using an IDE(Intellij, Eclipse) Set src/sprint5 as the source root
+    Import the project if using an IDE(Intellij, Eclipse)
+    Set src/sprint5 as the source root
-    run the main class in the under the view/ package
+    Run the main class in the under the view/ package
     Test classes are included in the src/sprint5Test.
     You need to have jUnit4 installed on your IDE.